Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README.md

 [![Build status](https://identitydivision.visualstudio.com/IDDP/_apis/build/status/AAD%20Samples/.NET%20client%20samples/active-directory-dotnet-native-aspnetcore-v2)](https://identitydivision.visualstudio.com/IDDP/_build/latest?definitionId=516)

 > The sample in this folder is part of a multi-phase tutorial.
-This folder is about the third phase named **Web API now calls Microsoft Graph including personal accounts**.
+This folder is about the third phase named **Web API now calls Microsoft Graph using [MS Graph SDK](https://docs.microsoft.com/en-us/graph/sdks/sdks-overview) including personal accounts**.
 > The second phase is available from [2.
 Web API now calls Microsoft Graph](../2.%20Web%20API%20now%20calls%20Microsoft%20Graph).
 >
 > This article (README.md) contains the full instructions on how to configure the sample.
 If you have gone through Phase 1 and have already configured your Web API rather switch to the instructions for an incremental configuration in [README-incremental-instructions.md](README-incremental-instructions.md)